-Where required by the authority having jurisdiction, the installation must conform to the American Society of Mechanical Engineers Safety Code for Controls and Safety Devices for Automatically Fired Boilers, ANSI/ASME No. CSD-1.
+Where required by the authority having jurisdiction, the installation must conform to the American Society of Mechanical Engineers Safety Code for Controls and Safety Devices for Automatically Fired Boilers, ANSI/ASME No. CSD-1, if in the US, or the CSA standard B139, Installation COde for Oil Burning Equipment, when in Canada.

-Locate boiler in front of final position before removing crate.
-Provide a solid level base as near chimney as possible and centrally located with respect to the heat distribution system as practical.
+LOCATE BOILER in front of final position before removing crate.
+Provide a level solid base as near chimney as possible and centrally located with respect to the heat distribution system as practical.